 How to Get Rid of Razor Bumps

 If you’re seeing the razor bump but not the hair, you can try rubbing in some aloe vera lotion, which will help reduce the inflammation, making it appear less red and angry.
 If they’re especially itchy, you can apply a cold compress for a little relief.
+And naturally, we’d recommend our own Rescue Serum, which helps to reduce the appearance of shaving irritation, redness and bumps.
 Most importantly, if you want the razor bump (or bumps) to go away more quickly, don’t keep shaving over that same area, as this will further irritate them and cause them to stick around for longer.
 And that’s something nobody wants.